OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

-# 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal
+# 🐞 Creating a CSS-only Expanding Card with a subtle Reveal

 This document details the creation of an expanding card effect using only CSS.
-The card expands on hover, revealing hidden content with a smooth transition.
-We'll leverage CSS transitions and transforms to achieve this effect without any JavaScript.
+This effect uses transitions and transforms to create a visually appealing and interactive card experience without any JavaScript.
+We'll be using standard CSS3 properties.

 ## Description of the Styling

-The card will start in a collapsed state.
-On hover, it will smoothly expand to reveal additional content positioned below the initial visible section.
-The expansion will be accompanied by a subtle scaling effect to enhance the visual appeal.
-We’ll also use a simple box-shadow to add depth.
+The card starts in a closed state, displaying only a title and a small preview image.
+On hover, the card expands, revealing a larger image and some additional text.
+The expansion uses a smooth transition for a polished look.
+The primary styling elements include background colors, box shadows, and transforms.

 ## Full Code